smithy-lang/smithy-rs/design/src/rfcs/rfc0037_http_wrapper.md

 We will need to add two types, `HttpRequest` and `HttpResponse`.

 #### To string or not to String
-The `http` library is very precise in its representation—specifically it allows for `HeaderValue`s that are both a super and subset of `String`—a superset because headers support arbitrary binary data but a subset because headers can contain any sequence of non-zero codepoints including sequences that are not valid UTF-8.
+The `http` library is very precise in its representation—specifically it allows for `HeaderValue`s that are both a super and subset of `String`—a superset because headers support arbitrary binary data but a subset because headers cannot contain `\0`.

+Headers containing arbitrary binary data are not widely supported.
+Generally, Smithy protocols will use base-64 encoding when storing binary data in headers.

+Finally, it's nicer for users if they can stay in "string land".
+Because of this, HttpRequest and Response expose header names and values as strings.

+**This is a one way door**.

 #### Where should these types live?
 These types will be used by all orchestrator functionality, so they will be housed in `aws-smithy-runtime-api`